hellohaptik/docs_haptik/docs/bot-builder/advanced/debugging-guidelines.md

 	When wrong entity is detected, check if the right entity is present on the detected node.

+	**Note:** Not all entity types will be available on the basic info section.
+You can use the detailed info section to view data of such entities.
+The basic info section will provide a warning message when it detects an entity of such type.

 In any of the cases mentioned above, the following information / concepts might be useful while building debugging guidelines